gallit/hello-mono/README.md

 ﻿# hello-mono
-Hello mono samples using MonoDevelop and Mono 4 framework
+Hello mono samples using MonoDevelop and Mono 4 framework Using some of the C# 6 new features

-  - hello-mono-console using some of the C# 6 new features
+  - hello-mono-console

-Comming next :
-  - hello-mono-gtk
+  - hello-mono-gtk (gtk3)
-  - hello-mono-aspnet
+  - hello-mono-aspnet (mvc/razor)